Australian wool trade

 Australian wool is exported to more than 20 countries around the world.

-Four countries (China, India, Italy and South Korea) account for 90% of all Australian wool exports.
+Four countries (China, India, Italy and Czechia) account for 95% of all Australian wool exports.

 Around US$80 billion per annum is spent on wool apparel at retail, with expenditure dominated by the US, Japan, China, Germany, UK and Italy.